MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 ### Test

-The **Test** method is used to validate whether the DSC Resource is in the desired state and returns `$true` if it is or `$false` if it isn't.
+The `Test()` method is used to validate whether the DSC Resource is in the desired state and returns `$true` if it's in the desired state or `$false` if it isn't.
 It must define boolean output and take no parameters.

-The **Test** method's signature should always match this:
+The `Test()` method's signature should always match this:

 ```powershell
 [bool] Test() {